-In the event that a hazardous substance incident involved suspected or actual terrorist involvement, the Terrorism Annex would be consulted in addition to the ACP and the Hazardous Substance Annex
+For example, in the event, that a hazardous substance incident involves suspected or actual terrorist involvement, the AMS/Terrorism Appendix would be consulted in addition to the section 7000 of the ACP.

-Information contained in the ACP and Annexes is built on the foundation of the Incident Command System (ICS).
-For example, if you are Incident Commander (IC) for an incident, you would first consult the Incident Commander section of the ACP and then reference the incident specific annex to determine if there are any unique issues that an IC should consider in addition to those listed in the ACP.
+Information contained in the ACP and Appendices is built on the foundation of the Incident Command System (ICS).
+For example, if you are Incident Commander (IC) for an incident, you would first consult the Incident Commander section of the ACP and then reference the incident specific section or appendix to determine if there are any unique issues that an IC should consider in addition to those listed in the ACP.